-- Creation of a common regulatory environment, mutual recognition of regulations, standards and market authorisations to the extent possible, adoption of international standards and enhancing regulatory cooperation - Elimination of unnecessary barriers and bureaucracy - Ensuring fair competition and equal treatment of all companies, domestic and foreign - for both goods and services - Improving conditions for foreign direct investment and finally, - Pursuing simpler, lighter and sensible tax systems, including the implementation of the BEPS Actions without additional administrative burden
+- Creation of a common regulatory environment, mutual recognition of regulations, standards and market authorisations to the extent possible, adoption of international standards and enhancing regulatory cooperation - Making certain that essential personnel can still access each other's markets while adhering to proper health protocols - Further deepen and support initiatives leading to more collaboration on third markets - Ensuring fair competition and equal treatment of all companies, domestic and foreign - for both goods and services - Improving conditions for foreign direct investment and finally, - Pursuing simpler, lighter and sensible tax systems, including the implementation of the BEPS Actions without additional administrative burden

-To highlight priority issues in the text that follows, one asterisk () indicates "priority" recommendations. (e.g. WP 1/ # 01 / EJ to EJ)
+To highlight priority issues in the text that follows, one asterisk (\) indicates "priority" recommendations. (e.g. WP $1/\# 01^$ / EJ to EJ)